Serving citizens without paying attention to social media?

-At Daedalus we have been working for Telefónica in the development of a social dashboard that analyzes and organizes the information shared in social networks (Twitter, initially) before, during and after an incident of interest to emergency care services.
+At Daedalus (now MeaningCloud) we have been working for Telefónica in the development of a social dashboard that analyzes and organizes the information shared in social networks (Twitter, initially) before, during and after an incident of interest to emergency care services.
 From the functional point of view, this entails:

 - Collecting the interactions (tweets) related to incidents in a given geographical area

 - Classifying them according to the type of incident (gatherings, accidents, natural disasters…)

 - Identifying the phase in the life cycle of the incident (alert or pre-incident, incident or post-incident)

 Anticipation of events which, due to their unpredictability or unknown magnitude, should be object of further attention by the emergency services.
 Within this scenario are the events involving gatherings of people which are called, spread or simply commented through social networks (attendance to leisure or sport events, demonstrations, etc.).
 Predicting the dimensions and scope of these events is fundamental for planning the operations of different authorities.
 We recall in this respect the case of the disorders resulting from a birthday party called on Facebook in the Dutch town of Haren in 2012 or the tragedy of the Love Parade in Duisburg.

 Social networks enable the instant sharing of images and videos that are often sources of information of the utmost importance to know the conditions of an emergency scenario before the arrival of the assistance services.
 User-generated contents can be incorporated to an incident’s record in real time, in order to help clarify its magnitude, the exact location or an unknown perspective of the event.

 For the analysis of social content, the text analytics semantic technology (text mining) of MeaningCloud is employed.
 Its cloud services are used to: